Home Recipes Amish Potato Salad (Old-Fashioned Recipe)

 Tips for the Best Amish Potato Salad

-• Don’t slice the potatoes before boiling them.
+• Boil whole potatoes.
+Don’t slice the potatoes before boiling them.
 This might cut down the length of cooking, but it’ll also make the potatoes too mushy.
 When you boil the potatoes with the peels on, the skins will protect the spuds from absorbing too much water.

 • Drain the potatoes well.
 Any excess water will add unnecessary moisture to the dressing, which will result in a watery salad.

-• Let the potatoes cool slightly before you toss them together with the dressing.
+• Let those spuds cool.
+Allow the potatoes to cool slightly before you toss them together with the dressing.
 Combining hot potatoes with the dressing will cause the potatoes to sweat, also resulting in a watery salad.

-• Coat the potatoes with the dressing very gently.
+• Be gentle.
+Coat the potatoes with the dressing very gently.
 You’re making potato salad here, not mashed potatoes!

-• Amish potato salad tastes better the next day!
+• Make the night before.
+Amish potato salad tastes better the next day!
+As it chills, the potatoes absorb the dressing.
 Make it up to 2 days in advance for better flavor.

-• Add herbs for a fresher flavor.
+• Add fresh herbs.
 Dill, chives, basil, tarragon, thyme, and parsley all taste great with potatoes.
+It’s bright, fresh, and oh-so-summery.

-• Amish potato salad is already rich and decadent, but adding bacon crumbles will make it even more so.
+• Make it meaty.
+Amish potato salad is already rich and decadent, but adding bacon crumbles will make it even more so.
+Everything is better with bacon!

-• You know what else tastes great with potatoes?
+• Get cheesy.
+You know what else tastes great with potatoes?
 Cheese!
 Top the salad with shredded cheddar and thank me later.

-• Spice up the salad with paprika, red chili flakes, or cayenne pepper.
+• Bring on the spice.
+Spice up the salad with paprika, red chili flakes, or cayenne pepper.
 Other spices and seasonings such as onion powder, and garlic salt make great flavor additions, too.

-• Turn the salad into a full meal by mixing in your favorite small-shaped pasta such as macaroni, farfalle, or fusilli.
+• Make it a meal.
+Turn the salad into a full meal by mixing in your favorite small-shaped pasta such as macaroni, farfalle, or fusilli.

 More Potato Recipes You’ll Love